dwright20/go-crud-aws/README.md

 System is hosted on AWS with 2 API gateways, various Lambda functions, RDS, & DynamoDB  tables.
 ### Web Gateway
 - AWS API Gateway
-- Proxies all web requests to web specific Lambda functions
+- Proxies all requests to web specific Lambda functions
 ### Web Functions
 - Handles all User/Client interaction
-- Interacts with Client & App gateway
+- Interacts with App gateway
 - Runs on Go
 - Stores all HTML files (CSS & images served from an S3 bucket)
 - Manages cookie